Danielbrap/A02/README.md

     - On Mac Git should be installed if not you can download it from Homebrew.
 First, install Homebrew by pasting             "/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)" into the               terminal.
 Then, to install Git, paste "brew install git" into the terminal.
     - Type git version into your terminal/command line to check if it's installed.
 2. How to Join GitHub
-     - You go on your favorite web browser and go to Github https://github.com/ and create an account there
+     - You go on your favorite web browser and go to Github https://github.com/ and create an account here
 3. Webstrom
     - You can install Webstrom from this link https://www.jetbrains.com/student/
     - Once installed click on it in downloads and continue clicking next until the end